Categories

 Digital Customer Onboarding with Ideal Technology

 Online customer onboarding methods are one of the preferred target areas of fraudsters.
-Weak customer onboarding methods tend to cause a lot of harm for customers as their information can be used for a variety of fraudulent activities.
+Weak customer onboarding methods tend to cause a lot of harm to customers as their information can be used for a variety of fraudulent activities.

 Organizations need to build fraud risk management programs that can support online customer onboarding methods.
 Technological solutions that provide online verification of Identity and documents are needed to mitigate fraud.